munificent/craftinginterpreters/book/parsing-expressions.md

 It discards tokens until it thinks it found a statement boundary.
 After catching a ParseError, we'll call this and then we are hopefully back in sync.
-When it works well, we have discarded tokens that would have likely caused cascaded errors anyway and now we can parse the rest of the file.
+When it works well, we have discarded tokens that would have likely caused cascaded errors anyway and now we can parse the rest of the file starting at the next statement.

 Alas, we don't get to see this method in action, since we don't have statements yet.
 We'll get to that [in a couple of chapters][statements].
 For now, if an